Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: Proofs for Theorems

 Theorem~\ref{thm:stationary_fairness1} implies that $\langle h,\bar{\psi}_\infty^n\rangle\toP \langle h,\bar{\psi}_\infty\rangle$ where the limit is deterministic.
 Using Lemma~\ref{lem:uniform_integrable_inverse} and the notation $L_F=\bar{\lambda}\langle h,\bar{\psi}_\infty\rangle^{-1}$, we can find an $N_\epsilon$ such that $n>N_\epsilon$ implies

 Re-arranging the equation, the desired uniform convergence result holds. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:interchange_idle_time_order}] Theorem 9 in \cite{Gopalakrishnan_etal2016} ensures that all the idle-time order based policies have the same stationary distribution.
+\begin{proof}[Proof of Proposition~\ref{thm:interchange_idle_time_order}.]
+Theorem 9 in \cite{Gopalakrishnan_etal2016} ensures that all the idle-time order based policies have the same stationary distribution.
 Hence, it is enough to prove the theorem only for one idle-time order based policy for each $\alpha$.
-Hence, the case when $\alpha=1$ follows from Theorem~\ref{thm:interchange_generalized_rr} taking $h(\mu)=1$ for all $\mu_{\min}\leq \mu\leq \mu_{\max}$.
+The case when $\alpha=1$ follows from our Proposition~\ref{thm:interchange_generalized_rr} when taking $h(\mu)=1$ for all $\mu_{\min}\leq \mu\leq \mu_{\max}$.
 To prove the result for $1/2\leq \alpha<1$, we concentrate on the longest-idle-server-first policy and follow a similar approach to the proofs of Lemma 4 and Theorem 6 in \cite{bukeqin2019}.